rian-u2/LauraD2PPK/README.md

 ├── doc - directory related to building Doxygen documentation │   ├── CMakeLists.txt - CMake configuration file
 │   ├── Doxyfile.in - Doxygen configuration file
-│   ├── mainpage.dox - front page of the Doxygen documents
+│   ├── mainpage.dox.in - front page of the Doxygen documents
-│   └── release.notes - history of commits to the package
+│   └── ReleaseNotes.md - history of commits to the package
 ├── examples - directory containing code examples and their associated data files and job scripts │   ├── B3piKMNoAdler.dat
 │   ├── B3piKMPoles.dat